The Network Does Not Need Infiltrators

 Once throughput becomes primary, provenance becomes negotiable.
 Once affect becomes the dominant currency, evidentiary repair begins to appear as sabotage.
-The actor keeps the material moving, keeps outrage high, and who preserves the emotional charge of the feed is experienced as useful.
+The actor who keeps the material moving, keeps outrage high, and who preserves the emotional charge of the feed is experienced as useful.
 The actor who pauses circulation to clean timestamps, restore source context, verify chronology, or identify contamination is experienced as friction.

 This has a predictable consequence.
 The network begins to function as a self-organizing filter.